Keeping a stack of healthy late-night snacks in your fridge is a real-life saver.

 You want to consider your food choices when snacking before bedtime to avoid difficulty with sleep, digestion, and weight gain.

-Swap out that slice of pizza or bag of chips for a healthier alternative that will also give you better sleep.
+Swap out that slice of pizza or bag of chips for a healthier alternative to give you better sleep.

 Choose caffeine-free beverages after 2 pm and limit or avoid any highly spiced, sugary, or salty foods for midnight munching.